 Customer Privacy and Data Security.
-All customer personal information of our transactions is collected and handled in accordance with the Data Privacy Act of 2012.
-The contact details of our Data Protection Office are visible on our company website and various privacy notices to receive data privacy inquiries and complaints.
+All personal information collected during customer interactions are handled in accordance with the Data Privacy Act of 2012.
+The contact details of our Data Protection Office are visible on our company website and various privacy notices where data privacy inquiries and complaints may be addressed.
+The Company & our Data Protection Officer (DPO) is registered with the National Privacy Commission (NPC), the government agency mandated to administer and implement the Data Privacy Act of 2012.
+Moreover, our DPO is an active member of Data Privacy Council of NPC as the Sectoral Representative for Real Estate.

-To protect customer data and our other confidential information, we have implemented a strong security policy, advanced network security protection and monitoring process in the following aspects of our data management system:
+To protect customer data as well as all our other confidential information, we have implemented a strong security policy, put in place advanced network security protection and monitoring process in the following aspects of our data management system:

-- Secured Email System.
+Secured Email System.
 APVI is using advanced security protection thru Microsoft Office 365 as employee's corporate email.
-It provides URL filtering, screening of attachments and links to be protected from spam and phishing. - End-point Security Protection.
-APVI installed Symantec Endpoint Protection as last defense layer to protect end-user from malware, spam and phishing. - Protection of APVI's edge network.
+It provides URL filtering, screening of attachments and links to be protected from spam and phishing.

+End-point Security Protection.
+APVI installed Crowdstrike Endpoint Protection as last defense layer to protect end-user's computer from malware, spam and phishing.

+Protection of APVI's edge network.
 APVI used a strong network firewall rules that serve as a network gateway to only allow authorized and specific ports to pass through.
-It also includes URL filtering and secured VPN connections among its remote sites. - Disallowed the use of external storage by employees. - We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website - 24x7 IT Service Desk that also monitors all our network, systems and applications thru our monitoring system which could detect performance degradation, capacity threshold breach and availability faults.
+It also includes URL filtering and secured VPN connections among its remote sites.

+Disallowed the use of external storage by employees.

+We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website

+24x7 IT Service Desk that also monitors all our network, systems and applications thru our monitoring system which could detect performance degradation, capacity threshold breach and availability faults.
 The team is alerted and performs remediation actions following incident management process and service level targets.

 Customer management is a continual improvement process.
 We continually assess our customer experience journey and find ways to better meet their expectations.

-Moving forward, we aim to define more precise metrics for measuring our performance on these areas.
+We maintain various communication channels and facilitate meaningful interactions with our customers and stakeholders.
+This allows us to better address their needs and strengthen our relationships with them, while improving our systems in the process.
+The information and feedback we receive are processed through the appropriate business units, ensuring these are addressed immediately and incorporated into our business strategies.

 Beyond customer satisfaction, we intend to measure the real economic and social value we contribute to our customers and their stakeholders, such as how our malls are able to increase their access to market through increased foot traffic to our malls to better understand how our product enable them to grow as they locate with us.
 A more systematized measurement of economic and social value will enable us to better optimize our products for increased value to the customers we serve and to society in general.